A-NeSI: A Scalable Approximate Method for Probabilistic Neurosymbolic Inference: Problem setup

 \section{Problem setup}

 First, we introduce our inference problem.
-We will use the MNISTAdd task from \cite{manhaeveDeepProbLogNeuralProbabilistic2018} as a running example to illustrate the introduced concepts of \textsc{A-NeSI}.
-In this problem, we have to learn to recognize the sum of two MNIST digits using only the sum as a training label.
+We will use the MNISTAdd task from \cite{manhaeveDeepProbLogNeuralProbabilistic2018} as a running example.
+In this problem, we must learn to recognize the sum of two MNIST digits using only the sum as a training label.
 Importantly, we do not provide the labels of the individual MNIST digits.